FIVE FROM FINLAND: Video services

 This Finnish company hopes to transform how we contract renovation and construction works.

 The Sessio app lets you record a local video or a video call where you describe the specifics of the works.
-The app captures the audio and video, and lets you take still photos and draw on them.
+The app captures the audio and video and lets you take still photos of and draw on the recording.
 Finally, you can merge the material into a video contract.

 “We all carry portable devices that are always connected and have highly sophisticated tech,” CEO Tomas Westerholm observed.
 “This allows for entirely new kinds of services, and I’m sure there’s still massive untapped potential for new ideas.”

-This Finnish company aims to become the global number one 360-degree travel video hotspot, as well as a win-win platform for content producers and users, travel agencies and tourist boards.
+This Finnish company set out to become the global number one 360-degree travel video hotspot showcasing a world of experiences.

 Tellybean has made video chats more accessible and ‘as large as life’ by putting those nearest and dearest on TV screens.
 Originally developed with less technology-savvy people or late adopters, as the industry calls them, in mind, the Tellybean video call service launched on the Android TV platform in 2015, leading to co-operation with Sony and Philips and the launch of a TV app for Samsung and LG.